Lieutenant Governor of South Carolina: Election and term

-The lieutenant governor is elected at the same time and on the same ticket as the governor. like the governor the lieutenant governor may be elected any number of times but no more than twice consecutively.
+The lieutenant governor is elected at the same time and on the same ticket as the governor.
+As with the governor the lieutenant governor may be elected any number of times but no more than twice consecutively.
 The lieutenant governor must also meet the eligibility requirement as the office of governor.

 Should the lieutenant governor leave the office before the end of their term or die, the governor appoints a new lieutenant governor.

 Duties, powers, and structure

 The office of lieutenant governor is considered a part-time position and has no constitutional responsibilities outside of exercising the powers of the governor when necessary.
-Due its lack of formal responsibilities, the political role of the position is greatly influenced by the preferences of the concurrently-serving governor.
+Due to the lack of formal responsibilities, the political role of the position is greatly influenced by the preferences of the concurrently-serving governor.
 As a part-time position, the lieutenant governor receives an annual salary of $46,545.